-The Plague slowed me down this year and last year, too.
+The Plague slowed me down this year and last year, and the year before that, too.
 And that is probably all well and good.
 We all need a little perspective sometimes when it comes to our Christmas “to do” lists.

 Four days left.
 December 25th looms on the calendar.
 Are you ready?

 It seems that there’s this big, frantic deadline approaching.
 In years past, I’d be feeling anxious by now.